analogdevicesinc/ai8x-training/README.md

 ### Linting

 Both projects are set up for `flake8`, `pylint`, and `mypy`.
-The line width is related to 100 (instead of the default of 80), and the number of lines per module was increased.
+The line width is related to 100 (instead of the default of 80), and the number of lines per module was increased; configuration files are included in the projects.
 Code should not generate any warnings in any of the tools (some of the components in the `ai8x-training` project will create warnings as they are based on third-party code).

-`flake8`, `pylint` and `mypy` need to be installed into the virtual environment:
+`flake8`, `pylint` and `mypy` need to be installed into both virtual environments:

 ```shell
 (ai8x-synthesis) $ pip3 install flake8 pylint mypy